Summer mountaineering camp 2024 - Mummery Glacier

 This is how you should pack:

-• One day pack with all the gear and clothing you would normally use for a day of hiking.
+One day pack with all the gear and clothing you would normally use for a day of hiking, including hiking poles.
 There will be off trail hiking so your climbing boots or a sturdy pair of hiking boots are required.

-• One medium or two smaller duffle bags with your camping and climbing gear.
-These need to be less than 20 kg apiece.
+One medium or two smaller duffle bags with your camping and climbing gear.
+A total of 20 kg or less.
 Smaller bags are easier to pack than large ones even if there are more of them.
+Bulky items such as camp chairs, or sharp items like ice axes that you don’t want to be in your duffel may be separate from your luggage.
+Please do not strap anything on the outside of the duffel.

 The Camp